 As with other forms of skin cancer, the easiest, most effective way to prevent squamous cell carcinoma is to always wear at least SPF-30 sunscreen when you expect to be exposed to the sun for an extended period of time.
 Sunglasses and appropriate clothing will also protect you from cancer-causing rays.

-At Associated Dermatologists, we can diagnose and treat squamous cell carcinoma.
 Our dermatologists use state-of-the-art technology to deliver reliable results.
 We can design a care plan based on your age, overall health, and needs to help fight and treat squamous cell carcinoma.
 Don’t wait, contact Associated Dermatologists today to schedule your skin cancer screening.